danithen/hacker101-writeup/setting-up.md

 ## Setting up rbenv:
 Follow along here: https://github.com/rbenv/rbenv  <br>
 rbenv is a version manager for ruby, we will use it to setup and manage our ruby apps and version.
 Because I am on an arch linux distribution, rbenv does not have an official repository, instead we will need to use Arch User Repositories (AUR).
-If you want to learn more about AUR you can either explore the [wiki](https://aur.archlinux.org/) or take a look at my basic crash course [here.](https://github.com/danithen/AUR-crashcourse) Let's get started. <br>
+If you want to learn more about AUR you can explore the [wiki](https://aur.archlinux.org/).
+Let's get started. <br>
 ### Make a new subdirectory in your home directory: <br>
 `mkdir AUR` <br>
 ### Clone the rbenv git into your AUR directory: